-Finally, we discuss the economic magnitudes of the coefficients.
-According to the most stringent specification in column (4), moving from the the 25th percentile of TFP to the 75th percentile, the import value for a product at the 75th percentile of skill intensity increases by around 20 percent compared to one at the 25th percentile of skill intensity.38 Similarly, from column (8), moving from the 25th percentile of TFP to the 75th percentile, the import value for a product at the 75th percentile of skill intensity decreases by around 52 percent compared to one at the 25th percentile of skill intensity.39
+Regarding the economic magnitudes of the coefficients, our most stringent specification in column (4) suggests that moving from the the 25th percentile of TFP to the 75th percentile raises the import value for a product at the 75th percentile of skill intensity by around 20 percent in comparison with one at the 25th percentile of skill intensity.41 Similarly, from column (8), moving from the 25th percentile of TFP to the 75th percentile, reduces the import value for a product at the 75th percentile, reduces the import value for a product at the 75th percentile of skill intensity by around 52 percent in comparison with one at the 25th percentile of skill intensity by around 52 percent in comparison with one at the 25th percentile of skill intensity.42

 In Appendix Table A-5 we provide evidence for the closely related prediction that more productive importers should have a larger variation in the skill intensities of their imported products compared to less productive ones.
-This follows from the model since more productive firms source a larger range of inputs from each set of locations.40
+This follows from the model since more productive firms source a larger range of inputs from each set of locations.43

-Prediction 2: For firms offshoring to the set of labor-abundant (skill-abundant) countries, more productive firms should have a larger import value from relatively more skill-abundant (labor-abundant) locations among them.
+Prediction 2: For firms offshoring to the set of labor-abundant countries, more productive firms should have a larger import value from relatively more skill-abundant locations among them.
+(The symmetric statement applies to firms offshoring to skill-abundant countries.)
 This is driven by firms importing more skill-intensive (labor-intensive) products from these locations.
 To test this prediction, we modify our regression specification as follows:

-$$\log(\text{import value}){f,p,n,t} = \beta_1 \log(\gamma){f,0} \times H_n/L_n + \beta_2 \log(\gamma){f,0} + \beta_3 H_n/L_n + \beta_4 X{f,t} + \delta{c,t} + \delta{f,t} + \delta{p,t} + \epsilon{f,p,n,t},$$ (10)

-where H_n/L_n is the skill abundance (measured in terms of years of secondary schooling) of country n relative to France.
+$$\log(\text{import value}){f,p,n,t} = \beta_1 \log(\gamma){f,0} \times H_n/L_n + \beta_2 \log(\gamma){f,0} + \beta_3 H_n/L_n +$$ where H_n/L_n is the skill abundance (measured in terms of years of secondary schooling) of country n relative to France.
 The main coefficient of interest is β_1 , the interaction term between firm-level TFP and country-level skill abundance.
 We expect this coefficient to be positive when conditioning on the set of labor-abundant countries and negative when conditioning on the set